DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/service-list/diagnose.md

     ![Diagnose](../images/diagnose01.png)

 2. A diagnosis popup will appear on the right-hand side.
 Follow the built-in checklist for inspection.
-   Green checkmarks indicate that the item has passed, while red crosses indicate items that need to be repaired.
+   Green checkmarks indicate that the item has <span style="color:green">Passed</span>, while red crosses indicate items that is <span style="color:red">Not Passed</span> and need to be repaired.

-    Check the items that have not passed and click the `One-click Repair` button.
+    Check the items that have <span style="color:red">Not Passed</span> and click the `One-Click Repair` button.
     You can click `Rediagnose` to refresh the checklist, and the repair is usually completed within a few minutes.

     ![Repair](../images/diagnose02.png)

-3. After successful repair, all items in the checklist will turn gray and display as `Passed`.
+3. After successful repair, all items in the checklist will turn gray and display as
+   <span style="color:green">Passed</span>.
 Click `Next`.

     ![Next](../images/diagnose03.png)